21 Life-Changing Quotes from Man’s Search for Meaning by Viktor Frankl

 “Life is never made unbearable by circumstances, but only by lack of meaning and purpose.”

-This quote challenges the common belief that external conditions determine our happiness.
-I’ve seen people find deep fulfillment in the most challenging circumstances simply because they were connected to a meaningful purpose.
+This quote challenges a common belief— that external conditions determine our happiness.
+I’ve seen people find deep fulfillment in the most challenging circumstances.
+The difference?
+They were connected to a meaningful purpose.

 “What man actually needs is not a tensionless state but rather the striving and struggling for a worthwhile goal, a freely chosen task.”

 How many of us chase comfort when what we really need is challenge?
-I’ve found that my most fulfilled moments weren’t when things were easy, but when I was fully engaged in pursuing something meaningful.
+I’ve found that my most fulfilled moments weren’t when things were easy.
+They were when I was fully engaged in pursuing something meaningful.

 Finding Ultimate Meaning